Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Conclusion

 \section{Conclusion}

-The static magnetic response of the interacting superparamagnetic ferroparticles embedded in a simple cubic lattice has been studied by theory and simulation.
-The potential energy of the system has included one-particle dipole-easy axis interaction, one-particle dipole-field interaction, and long-range interparticle dipole-dipole interactions.
-Two orientational distributions of particle's easy axis in the system have been considered: aligned parallel and perpendicular to the direction of an external magnetic field.
-For both cases, the analytical expression for the Helmholtz free energy in logarithmic form has been derived considering pairwise dipole-dipole interactions from the rigorous methods of statistical physics.
-Using the obtained formula for the Helmholtz free energy, the scalar magnetization and the initial magnetic susceptibility have been investigated in the broad range of parameters.
+The static magnetic response of a simple cubic lattice of interacting superparamagnetic nanoparticles has been studied via theory and simulation.
+The potential energy of the system includes one-particle dipole-easy axis interaction, one-particle dipole-field interaction, and long-range interparticle dipole-dipole interactions.
+Two orientational distributions of the easy axis in the system have been considered: aligned parallel and perpendicular to the direction of an external magnetic field.
+For both cases, a theoretical expression for the Helmholtz free energy in logarithmic form has been derived considering pairwise dipole-dipole interactions from the rigorous methods of statistical physics.
+Using the obtained formula for the Helmholtz free energy, the magnetic properties have been investigated over a broad range of parameters.
 The theoretical predictions have been critically compared with MC simulation data.

-For parallel configuration, the magnetic moments are preferably aligned along the direction of the field, that provides the strong magnetic enhancement.
-For perpendicular configuration, the magnetic moments are held by the easy axes in the direction of perpendicular to the field and magnetization decreases with grows of anisotropy parameter $\sigma$.
-In both cases, the interparticle dipole-dipole interactions lead to an increase of magnetization, but this enhancement is much stronger for the parallel configuration.
-The ideal approach is not capable to describe the simulation data adequately, whereas the theory derived in this paper turned out much more efficient.
+For the parallel configuration, the magnetic moments are preferably aligned along the direction of the field, which strongly enhances magnetization.
+For the perpendicular configuration, the magnetic moments are held by the easy axes perpendicular to the field: magnetization decreases as the anisotropy parameter $\sigma$ increases.
+In both cases, interparticle dipole-dipole interactions lead to an increase in magnetization, but this enhancement is much greater for the parallel configuration.
+The ideal approach is not capable of describing the simulation data adequately, whereas the theory examined in this paper (which takes into account interparticle interactions) is much more efficient.